My Stalking Hell

 I never went back.

-I figured, much later, that they’d probably say that to all the weirdoes who come in.
+I figured, much later, that they’d probably say that to all the weirdoes who come in off the street.

 And so my stalking career ended, without victim.